KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

 </div>

 ## Qualitative Result
 Here are the qualitative results of VoxFormer.
 Upon closer examination of the animation, it becomes evident that when surrounding cars are moving at high speeds, the point cloud's position in the current frame differs significantly from the next frame.
-Consequently, incorrect projection to the image spaces in future frames leads to some cars appearing distorted.
+Consequently, incorrect projection of these points onto the future frames leads to some cars appearing distorted.
 <div align="center">
   <img img src="/gif/VF2.gif" alt="Demo Video" width="1050">
   <p style="text-align:center;font-style:italic;">VoxFormer in action​.</p>